goabstract/abstract-sdk/CONTRIBUTING.md

 ## Documentation

-Both the documentation content and its static website code live inside this repository in the [`docs`](https://github.com/goabstract/abstract-sdk/tree/master/docs) and [`website`](https://github.com/goabstract/abstract-sdk/tree/master/website) folders, respectively.
+Both the documentation content and its static website code live inside this repository in the [`docs`](https://github.com/goabstract/abstract-sdk/tree/main/docs) and [`website`](https://github.com/goabstract/abstract-sdk/tree/main/website) folders, respectively.
 The documentation auto-deploys to [https://developer.abstract.com](https://developer.abstract.com) whenever new commits occur on the [`docs`](https://github.com/goabstract/abstract-sdk/tree/docs) branch.
-This means that **pull requests to update documentation should be made against the `docs` branch** instead of `master`.
+This means that **pull requests to update documentation should be made against the `docs` branch** instead of `main`.

 ### Installation